Advice

 As we move through this sequence the level of deception rises and we feel less at ease; who likes lying to a loved one?

 It feels uncontroversial that we would all want our default response setting to be telling the whole truth.
-But it is equally obvious that the whole truth can sometimes be brutal or cause pain or discomfort.
+But it is equally obvious that the whole truth can sometimes be a ‘brutal’ truth.
 Who would support telling the whole truth when a person repeatedly asks after a long-dead parent as if the parent were still alive?

-The whole truth here could mean repeatedly breaking the news of the parent’s death as if it has just happened, over and over again.
+The whole truth here could mean repeatedly breaking the news of the parent’s death as if afresh every time.
 What could be more cruel?

 Selecting the correct response to reduce distress

-We instinctively want to lean towards the ‘whole truth' end of the spectrum, but we also want to minimise any distress our response causes to the person with dementia.
+We instinctively want to be towards the ‘whole truth' end of the spectrum, but we also want to minimise any distress our response causes to the person with dementia.

 But these aims often contradict, leaving us to seek a balancing act or a ‘least-bad’ trade-off.
 (We should not forget our own wellbeing either, as we don’t want to end up feeling bad about ourselves.)

-One consequence of this approach is that we tell a direct lie only when doing anything else would cause the person significant physical or psychological harm.
-Professionals sometimes call this a ‘therapeutic lie’, but it needs to be seen a bit like antipsychotic drugs: used only under very select conditions and even then only with extreme care.
+One consequence of this approach is that it supports a direct lie only if to do everything else would cause the person significant physical or psychological harm.
+Professionals sometimes call this a ‘therapeutic lie’, but it needs to be seen a bit like antipsychotic drugs: use only under very selected conditions and then with care.

-It’s also really important to recognise how hard this balancing act can be, and how impossible it can sometimes feel.
-This is true particularly if the person’s realities/beliefs fluctuate – for example, if they are time-shifted only some of the time.
+It’s also really important to recognise how hard this balancing act can be, particularly if the person’s realities/beliefs fluctuate – for example, they are time-shifted only some of the time.

-Carers can often find themselves being unfairly accused or argued with, find that their own reality is being suppressed, or feel unnecessarily guilty if they occasionally get their response ‘wrong’.
+Carers can often be unfairly accused, find that their own reality is being suppressed, or feel unnecessarily guilty if they occasionally get their response ‘wrong’.

 Responding to difficult questions from a person with dementia